Lush, buoyant, effortless – curly hair at its best, the way we all want it to be.

 Once you’re finished with the Olaplex treatment, it’s time to cleanse it out of your hair!

-We already did a chelating shampoo so there’s no need to strip your hair twice.
-This time you only need a gentle cleansing shampoo to get out the Olaplex treatment.
+We already did a chelating shampoo/detox treatment, so there’s no need to strip your hair twice.
+This time, you only need a gentle cleansing shampoo to rinse out the Olaplex treatment.

-My favorite gentle cleansing shampoo works great in this instance – the Bounce Curl Enzyme Gentle Clarifying Shampoo.
+My favorite gentle cleansing shampoos work great in this instance – the Innersense Pure Harmony Hairbath and the Bounce Curl Enzyme Gentle Clarifying Shampoo.
 It’ll leave your hair soft and squeaky clean without stripping any more of your natural oils.
-I regularly use this shampoo in my weekly routine.
+I regularly use the Innersense shampoo as part of my weekly routine.

 Step 4: Deep Conditioning Treatment

 Conditioner is a critical part of this deep treatment!
 It’s important not to skip conditioning your hair.
-When you use a hair protein bond strengthener, you must moisturize after.
+When you use a hair protein bond strengthener, you must moisturize afterward.

-The Matrix Biolage HydraSource Condition Balm (and its generic version) is a heavy-duty conditioner that you can also use as a deep conditioning treatment.
+The Olaplex Bond Strengthening Conditioner and Biolage HydraSource Condition Balm are both heavy-duty conditioners that can also be used as deep conditioning treatments.

-For my 2c/3a hair, this conditioner is heavily moisturizing.
+For my 2C-3A hair, this conditioner is heavily moisturizing.
 This is great because my hair needs the moisture.
 But my hair also gets weighed down easily.
-This conditioner is so strong that if I keep it in my hair any longer than 20 minutes, I’ll be guaranteed a head full of limp strands until the next time I shampoo.
+These conditioners are so strong that if I leave them in my hair for more than 20 minutes, I’ll be guaranteed a head full of limp strands until the next time I shampoo.
 Your mileage may vary!
-If your hair is heartier than mine, you might be able to tolerate a longer deep treatment.
+If your hair is more robust than mine, you might be able to tolerate a longer deep treatment.

 To Use: Section off your hair again.
 Take a generous dollop of conditioner and “activate” the product by rubbing it between your palms.
 Section by section, starting halfway down your strands and focusing on your ends, saturate your hair with product.
 Once you’ve finished every section, twist your hair up altogether and cover with a cap for up to 20 minutes.